notional-labs/placid/README.md

 The security bulletin from [Amulet](https://twitter.com/amuletdotdev) was posted against the direct and clearly expressed wishes of the Notional team.

-<https://forum.cosmos.network/t/amulet-security-advisory-for-cometbft-asa-2023-002/11604> is badly miscategorized, and should not have bene released publicly before a set of mitigations were made.
+[asa-2023-002](https://forum.cosmos.network/t/amulet-security-advisory-for-cometbft-asa-2023-002/11604) is badly miscategorized, and should not have bene released publicly before a set of mitigations were made.
 It isn't prudent to publicly release details about "amulet-security-advisory-for-cometbft-asa-2023-002" at this time because fixes are not yet in place.

 ## Plan

-* release short term mitigations, this repository -- <https://github.com/notional-labs/placid>
+* ~~release short term mitigations, this repository~~
 * assist validators and chain teams with the implementation of mitigations
+  * Jacob, Jehan, Zaki, Marko, Dev, the celesita team, Achilleas from Injective, Notional's engineering team have all been helpful and I am sure they'd be glad to lend a hand with improved configurations & mitigation.
 * work at a pace less than 16 hrs per day to ensure that issues in comet are addressed
 * release solid fixes
 * address procedural issues that caused the interchain foundation to bungle these items since 2021